Alcohol Use: The Basics

 What leads to problems with alcohol use?

-Research has identified many factors that are linked to problematic alcohol use.
+There is lots of research on what factors lead to problematic alcohol use.
 These factors don’t mean that a person will automatically develop a drinking problem, but they do increase the risk.

-Factors linked with developing a problem with alcohol include:
+Factors linked to developing a problem with alcohol include:

-- Other family members having substance use problems in the past or present
+- Other family members with substance use problems in the past or present

 - Family problems or conflict at home